 • Loss of emotional connection: With online therapy, patients don’t share the same physical space as their therapist.
 Even with video sessions, that loss of in-person intimacy can make it harder to connect emotionally.

-• Unqualified providers: Online services may come with a higher risk of falling prey to an unqualified or disreputable provider.
+• Unqualified providers: When using online services, you may be at risk of falling prey to an unqualified or disreputable provider.
 Make sure to check a therapist’s credentials carefully.

 How to get the most out of online therapy

 It’s also helpful to be very clear about what you hope to achieve in therapy.
-Having specific goals makes it much easier to measure your progress and ensure you’re getting the most out of the experience.
-Whatever your reasons for seeking therapy, make sure to communicate them with your therapist.
+Having specific goals makes measuring your progress much easier and ensures you’re getting the most out of the experience.
+Whatever your reasons for seeking therapy, communicate them with your therapist.

 Finally, remember to prepare for your sessions by limiting distractions at home, creating a quiet and private space, and ensuring your internet connection and device are in good working order.